• Major Project

 Major Project overview

-Washington State Ferries (WSF) will convert our ferry system, the largest in the country, to hybrid-electric power by 2040 following mandates from the Washington legislature and governor.
+Washington State Ferries (WSF) will rebuild and modernize our fleet and convert our system, the largest in the country, to hybrid-electric power by 2040 following direction from the Washington legislature and governor.
+Rebuilding the fleet is necessary to ensure reliable ferry service.
 Transitioning to a hybrid-electric fleet is necessary to reduce emissions, ensure resiliency, and reduce operations and maintenance costs.

 As the biggest contributor of greenhouse gas emissions among Washington state agencies, WSF burns approximately nineteen million gallons of diesel fuel to support nearly twenty million passengers every year.
 This innovative electrification program will drastically reduce greenhouse gas emissions and save millions in fuel costs.